 The short answer is “But of course!”
 After all, there is only so much control one can have over another person, even little persons biologically related.
 Some may conclude that any answer to this question is above their paid grade.
 As for me, I’m not a psychologist nor a pastor/priest.
 Although I’ve completed seminary and did work briefly as a pastor, I do not now work in a profession that would claim to provide “professional” counsel in this space.
 All I can claim is that I am a parent and a grandparent.
-That in itself does not “qualify” me, but it may give me some insights that I would not have otherwise.
+That in itself does not “qualify” me, but it may give me some insights that I would not otherwise have.
 So, with modest caution and some trepidation, I offer here a few principles.
 None of these I would vehemently argue for but all of them I embrace….for now.
-Naturally, I recognize there are exceptions to these principles, so please do grant me some grace where you disagree.
+Naturally, I recognize there are exceptions to these principles, so please do grant some grace where you disagree.